|

 the flaming chalice is the official symbol of the Unitarian

-Universalist Service Committee and the Unitarian Universalist
+Universalist Service Committee and the Unitarian

-Association.
-Officially or unofficially, it functions as a
+Universalist Association.
+Officially or unofficially, it

-Christian Churches in Britain.
-It has since been used by Unitarian
+Unitarian and Free Christian Churches in Britain.
+It has

-churches in other parts of the world.
-Perhaps most importantly,
+since been used by Unitarian churches in other parts of the

-it has become a focal point for worship.
-No one meaning or
+for worship.
+No one meaning or interpretation is official.

-interpretation is official.
-The flaming chalice, like our
+The flaming chalice, like our faith, stands open to receive

-faith, stands open to receive new truths that pass the tests
+new truths that pass the tests of reason, justice, and

 |